How to Choose the Best Chickens for Your Homestead

 How to Choose the Best Chickens

 Are you planning to add chickens to your homestead?
 Not sure what breeds are best?
-I’ve raised quite a few different breeds or chickens over the years and found that some did well for me, while others didn’t.
-Some breeds do better than others in cold regions and some lay more eggs.
+I’ve raised quite a few different breeds of chickens and found which ones survived and thrived… and those that need extra care in my conditions.
+I’ve also tried out heritage breeds and hybrids that lay more eggs.
 The best chickens for your needs will depend on where you live and what purpose your flock will fill.
 Here is all the information you need to choose the best chickens for your homestead!

 Best Chicken Breeds for Your Needs